-Dr. Pak H. Chung, MD is an infertility specialist in New York, NY specializing in reproductive endocrinology and infertility.
-He graduated from The University of Hong Kong, Li Ka Shing Faculty of Medicine.
-Dr. Pak H. Chung, MD is affiliated with NewYork-Presbyterian, Weill Cornell Medicine and Reproductive Medicine.
+Dr. Pak H. Chung, MD is an infertility specialist in New York, NY specializing in reproductive endocrinology and infertility and general practice.
+Dr. Pak H. Chung, MD is affiliated with NewYork-Presbyterian, Weill Cornell Medicine, Reproductive Medicine and The Ronald O. Perelman & Claudia Cohen Center for Reproductive Medicine.

 Hysteroscopy